The Impact of Facility Layout on Service Worker Behavior: An Empirical Study of Nurses in the Emergency Department

-Results: Nurses working in a busy ED reduce their walking distance by batching their tasks to distant patient rooms.
-While the patients in these rooms receive the same amount of care time, this batching behavior results in longer wait times between nurse visits, and more nurse call button activations.
+Results: Nurses working in a busy ED reduce their walking distance by appearing to batch their tasks to distant patient rooms.
+While the patients in these rooms receive the same amount of care time, this behavior results in longer wait times between nurse visits, and more nurse call button activations.
 Nurse call button use is linked with poor patient satisfaction with care, and interrupts nurse work flow.

 Managerial Implications: These findings show that even in services, facility layout can lead to servers with discretion over task timing using that discretion in ways that help the server but that lead to reduced perceived customer quality.
-The negative effects of distance-based task batching can likely be addressed through careful facility design, and in the cases where this is not an option, improved operational transparency.
+The negative effects of distance-based task batching can likely be addressed through proactive regular rounding by the service provider, or improved operational transparency for the patient.